Trinity Academy

 The project will rationalise the current buildings on the site to create better outdoor space for the school.
 The landscape architects have proposed that vehicular servicing will be directed to the north of the site, allowing the space at the west, the south and particularly the east, to be better used for outdoor dining and social space, with specific areas for outdoor learning and with facilities to support green travel and sustainability.

-The existing school site is very tight and creating the new school will be a complex exercise.
-The building work and the school will have to co-exist in close proximity, and the work will need to be well-planned and completed in phases.
+The existing school site is very tight and creating the new school is a complex exercise.
+The building work and the school are co-existing in close proximity, and the work has been carefully planned to complete in phases and minimise disruption to the school.

-Once the new building is completed, the school will be able to move in, freeing up blocks D, E and F. The next phase of work will be to demolish blocks D, E and F and create the new external areas in their place.
-At the same time, the school will move out of Block A and into the decant accommodation while Block A (the Victorian building) will be refurbished.
-Once this is complete and the temporary buildings are removed, the project will be complete.
-The next stage of design work will consider these operational aspects in more detail.
+Once the new building is completed, the school will be able to move in.
+At the same time, the school will move out of Block A and into the decant accommodation while Block A (the Victorian building) is refurbished.
+Once this is achieved and the temporary buildings are removed, the project will be complete – scheduled for August 2028.

 The City of Edinburgh Council logo